brandontrabucco/multiarchy/README.md

 # Research

-We are actively implementing more reinforcement learning algorithms, and using MultiArchy for internal research.
+We are actively implementing more reinforcement learning algorithms.
 Refer to `multiarchy/multiarchy/baselines` for reference on how to build your own hierarchy.